 If you’ve been using the Internet, you’ve no doubt heard about Do Not Track.
 Do Not Track is an Internet advocacy position that believes that users should not be tracked anywhere online.
-No matter where you go online, you’re being tracked, catalogued and monitored to try and get more out of you in the ways of advertising, revenue and development.
+No matter where you go online, you’re being tracked, cataloged and monitored to try and get more out of you in the ways of advertising, revenue, and development.

 Do Not Track can be turned on in most Internet browsers, we’ll show you how to turn Do Not Track on in Firefox, Chrome and Internet Explorer.